p2pcommons/specs/module.md

 relative path MAY be included.

-`p2pcommons.authors` (specific to `p2pcommons.type: content`) MUST be an array of unique strings containing non-versioned Dat archive keys.
+`p2pcommons.authors` (specific to `p2pcommons.type: content`) MUST be an array of strings containing unique non-versioned Dat archive keys.
 These Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: profile` (see also [Verification](#verification)).

-`p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be an array of unique strings containing versioned Dat archive keys.
+`p2pcommons.parents` (specific to `p2pcommons.type: content`) MUST be an array of strings containing unique versioned Dat archive keys.
 These versioned Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content`.
 If it contains this module's own Dat archive key, it MUST refer to a preceding version.
 <!-- it is RECOMMENDED to only allow verified parents? -->

-`p2pcommons.follows` (specific to `p2pcommons.type: profile`) MUST be an array of unique strings containing Dat archive keys and MAY be versioned (freeze follow).
-These Dat archive keys SHOULD each refer to a valid module of `type: profile` and MUST NOT contain this module's own Dat archive key.
+`p2pcommons.follows` (specific to `p2pcommons.type: profile`) MUST be an array of strings containing unique Dat archive keys that MAY be versioned (freeze follow).
+These Dat archive keys SHOULD each refer to a valid module of `type: profile`, MUST NOT refer to this module's own Dat archive key at any version and MAY refer to multiple versions of the same Dat archive key.

-`p2pcommons.contents` (specific to `p2pcommons.type: profile`) MUST be an array of unique strings containing Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
-These Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content`.
+`p2pcommons.contents` (specific to `p2pcommons.type: profile`) MUST be an array of strings containing unique Dat archive keys that SHOULD be versioned but MAY be non-versioned (public drafts).
+These Dat archive keys SHOULD each refer to a valid module of `p2pcommons.type: content` and MAY refer to multiple versions of the same Dat archive key.

 ## Registration